helpscout/modalmonitor/README.md

 # Modal Monitor
-A simple JS library (with zero dependancies) that will help you trigger modal popups based on time, or scroll position
+A simple JS library (with zero dependancies) that will help you trigger modal popups based on time, scroll position, or exit intent.

 ## Quick Overview

 ### The Backdrop

-Each each element that you intend to turn into a modal should be wrapped in a DIV with the class of `.modal-monitor-backdrop`.
+Each element that you intend to turn into a modal should be wrapped in a DIV with the class of `.modal-monitor-backdrop`.
 This DIV will create the backdrop behind the modal.
 The backdrop can be styled however you'd like.

 ### The modal